 Porta potties have proven unworkable.
 They have been insufficient to keep up with demand on busy weekends.
 Equally problematic is the fact that they are subject to vandalism and abuse such that the contractor charged with maintenance refused to even service them for a few years.
-The Washington Climbers Coalition funded the placement of porta potties during recent Spring and Fall climbing seasons and we plan to continue to do so while we raise funds for the construction of a real toilet.
+The Washington Climbers Coalition funded the placement of porta potties during recent Spring and Fall climbing seasons.

 Donate by mail or paypal.

 If you prefer to donate the old fashioned way, send checks to the address appearing at the top of this page.

 The Washington Climbers Coalition is a 501(c)(3) non profit organization.
 All donations are tax deductible.
 We are an all volunteer organization so all funds go directly toward access and stewardship projects in Washington.

 More about us.